Old West Experiences at Buffalo Bill Center of the West

 These days, there seems to be a hip food truck pulling up to a sidewalk near you, no matter where you go.
 But just east of Yellowstone, at the Buffalo Bill Center of the West, you can get served from the oldest kitchen on wheels in our country: the chuckwagon.

-In 1866, Charles Goodnight invented the chuckwagon, a 10-foot by 40-inches wide covered wagon that carried food, water, cooking tools and a dutch oven.
+In 1866, Charles Goodnight invented the chuckwagon, a 10-foot by 40-inches wide covered wagon that carried food, water, cooking tools and a Dutch oven.
 It revolutionized meal time for cowboys who previously had to scramble for food on long cattle drives.

 And you may just need that.
 With five separate museums, the complex spans 300,000 square feet, which is equal to five football fields.
+All of the museums are included with the purchase of one ticket, which is good for two days of discovery.

 Learn About the Remarkable Life of Buffalo Bill